 “Break from what?” he asked crossing his arms.

-“Duff cheated on her with Crystal at the party Friday,” Sydney told him cutting me off.
-I shot daggers at her as she just shrugged.
+“Duff cheated on her with Crystal at the party Saturday,” Sydney told him, cutting me off.
+I shot daggers at her and she just shrugged.
 I saw Jeremy clench his jaw.

 “Where is he?” he asked.